Opentrons/opentrons/api/docs/v2/new_modules.rst

       def run(protocol: protocol_api.ProtocolContext):
         # Load Temperature Module 1 in deck slot C1 on USB port 1
+        temperature_module_1 = protocol.load_module(
-        temperature_module_1 = protocol.load_module('temperature module gen2', "1")
+          load_name:'temperature module gen2',
+          location:"1")

         # Load Temperature Module 2 in deck slot D3 on USB port 2
+        temperature_module_2 = protocol.load_module(
-        temperature_module_2 = protocol.load_module('temperature module gen2', "3")
+          load_name: 'temperature module gen2',
+          location:"3")

-    Assuming there are no other modules used in this protocol, you could connect the USB cables as shown here:
+    Assuming there are no other modules used in this protocol, the Temperature Modules are connected as shown here:

     .. image:: ../img/modules/multiples_of_a_module.svg

-..
-I don't understand this sentence.
-Can we remove it?

 Before running your protocol, it's a good idea to use the module controls in the Opentrons App to check that commands are being sent where you expect.